-The Group also participates in a state-managed retirement benefit scheme in the People's Republic of China excluding Hong Kong, Macau and Taiwan ("Mainland China") pursuant to which the Group pays a fixed percentage of its qualifying staff's wages as contributions to the scheme.
+The Group also participates in a state-managed retirement benefit scheme in Mainland China pursuant to which the Group pays a fixed percentage of its qualifying staff's wages as contributions to the scheme.
 Contributions are made based on a percentage of the employees' basic salaries and are recognised as an expense in profit or loss when employees have rendered service entitling them to the contributions.